mrdougal/padrino-talk/slide-6-code-samples.md

-##Or just include padrino modules from a Sinatra project
+##Or just include padrino modules to a Sinatra project

   * form helpers - i do this a bit